 This super easy homemade Christmas cake recipe takes all the worry out of making the annual Big Cake and makes it fun.
 Especially as it contains chocolate!

-Yes it’s gotta be done, Christmas Cake is a must have tradition (at least up here on Walton’s Mountain) and this is my easiest recipe for making one that is just a tad different – my cake has a chocolate chili kick!
+Yes it’s gotta be done, Christmas Cake is a must-have tradition (at least up here on Walton’s Mountain) and this is my easiest recipe for making your own homemade Christmas cake that’s just a tad different – my cake has a chocolate chili kick!

 Christmas has well and truly landed!

 This recipe for my super easy homemade Christmas cake comes from my latest book So Easy Christmas.
 The book is packed full of all sorts of fun ideas for Christmas.

 From making your own cards and advent sack to a full Christmas lunch, foodie gifts for Christmas, how to handle house guests and even edible prezzies for your pets!

 Well, this great British fruitcake was actually a merger of two cakes.
 The plum pottage/porridge was eaten on Christmas Eve and Twelfth Night Cake.